University College, Durham: Chapels

 The castle's North Range originally contained a dining hall, but this was later divided up to make more luxurious quarters for the Prince Bishop.
 This area contains the Bishop's Dining Room and Chaplain's Suite, which is currently home to the Senior Common Room, and is also home to the two chapels of the college (University College is one of two colleges in Durham to have two chapels, the other being Hild Bede).
 The Norman Chapel dates from the 11th century and is the oldest accessible part of the castle, and retains its original Saxon architectural style.
 The Tunstall Chapel is the larger of the two; it dates from the 15th century and is named after Cuthbert Tunstall.
 Both chapels are used for worship within the college.

-College services take place twice a week during term time, lead by the Chaplain, assisted by officers of the chapels (namely, the Sacristan and Director of Music).
+College services take place twice a week during term time, led by the Chaplain, assisted by officers of the chapels (namely, the Sacristan and Director of Music).
 Said Eucharist is celebrated on Sundays in the Norman Chapel at 17:00, or in the Tunstall Chapel when sung on various feast days.

 The college chapel choir is composed of sixteen choral scholars and two organ scholars.
 Its primary role is to supplement worship, singing weekly evensong on Thursdays and eucharist on certain Sundays.
 The choir also has extensive extra-collegiate commitments, including singing the grace before certain formals, evensongs in Durham Cathedral and tours both in the UK and abroad every summer.
 The choir has also recorded CD albums, most recently in April 2025 with Convivium Records.
 The organ in the Tunstall Chapel, a Harrison, takes its case from the lower part of the old 17th-century cathedral organ and is played by the organ scholars in services.